SYip/iluvapis/are-you-an-api-techical-leader.md

 Here is our idea of someone who be the ideal APIGeek

-## APIGeek required experiences :
+## Required characteristics and experience :

 - Solid experience with RESTful service design and development

-  *Solid* means you've spent at least a decade *designing* and *coding* apis between multiple complex systems.
+  *Solid* means you've made notable achievements *designing* and *coding* apis (REST, SOAP, etc.) between multiple *complex* systems.
 Naturally, during this journey you surely would have spent years of your life in *writing* and *reading* API specifications.

+  *Designing* APIs means you've authoring one or more of these specifications yourself.
+So you should have a good command of the syntax and general preciples.
+In addtion, you've used and coded tooling to integrate the processing of these SPECs into your development workflow.

+  *Coding* means those SPECs where then turned into working software that drove business value.
+Your solid experience means you most likely played the leadership role in making this happen.

+  *Solid* means your API designs have been implemented by a team of rock star developers at a rapid pace.

-  If this is the case I'd expect a near expert level knowledge of the folliwng of one, preferably more of the following:
+  If this is the case I'd expect a near good command and knowledge of one or more of the following:

   * API Blueprint - http://apiblueprint.org/